flyte-technologies/mapbox-gl-draw/API.md

 ###`.add(Object: GeoJSONFeature) -> String`

 This method takes any valid GeoJSON and adds it to Draw.
-The object will be turned into a GeoJSON feature and will be assigned a unique `drawId` that can be used to identify it.
-This method return the new feature's `drawId`.
+The object will be turned into a GeoJSON feature and will be assigned a unique `id that can be used to identify it.
+This method return  `feature.id`.
 If an id is provided with the feature that ID will be used.

 Draw does not enforce unique IDs to be passed to `.add`, but it does enforce unique ids inside of it.
 This means that if you provide an id for a feature that is not unqiue, Draw will override the exhisting feature with your new feature.
 You can think of this like PUT in http verbs.